 ETF investment makes for an interesting incentive.
 Think of them as a clever combo-pack of mutual funds and equity stocks, taking the merits of both (mutual funds: diversification; stocks: the ability to liquidate).
-ETFs offer some unique features that are attractive to all kinds of investors, from beginners to experts.
+ETFs offer unique attractive features to all kinds of investors, from beginners to experts.

 - ETFs are passively managed

 Investing in ETFs does not require an investor to be an expert in market movements.
 A little homework and research on what kind of ETF you would like to invest in are enough.
 Once bought, your investments will automatically follow the particular index your ETF replicates.
 The portfolio manager ensures the ETF resembles the benchmark index as closely as possible.

 Since these are passively managed funds, ETFs are cost-effective compared to actively managed funds.
 With no “hidden costs” involved, the expense ratio of ETFs is lower than even index funds.
 The money in ETFs largely goes towards investing rather than being paid to an active fund manager to monitor the market and adjust your investments accordingly.

 Perhaps the biggest attraction of ETFs is that you can buy a basket of equity stocks or bonds in a single transaction at affordable rates.
 Buying each of the underlying stocks would have cost considerably more.
 However, one ETF can give you exposure to several stocks for the cost of a single transaction.

 - ETFs offer diversification